Women's Center & Shelter of Greater Pittsburgh

 The Women's Center & Shelter of Greater Pittsburgh was founded in 1974 in Pittsburgh, Pennsylvania, and provides services for victims of domestic violence.
-It was one of the first six centers for domestic violence to be established in the United States.
-The Women's Center works in conjunction with Allegheny County, the City of Pittsburgh, and surrounding municipalities to provide care and support for victims of domestic abuse.
+It was one of the first six centers for domestic violence that was established in the United States.

+The Women's Center works in conjunction with Allegheny County, the City of Pittsburgh, and surrounding municipalities to provide support for victims of domestic abuse.

-Overview
+Nicole Molinaro has been the president and chief executive officer of the organization since 2018.

+History

-Founded in 1974 by Ellen Berliner and Anne Steytler, the Women's Center & Shelter was one of the first six centers for domestic violence to be established in the United States.
+Founded in 1974 by Ellen Berliner and Anne Steytler, the Women's Center & Shelter was one of the first six centers for domestic violence response and prevention to be established in the United States.
+Many of its board members and other volunteers over the years have been prominent members of the Pittsburgh community, including television news anchor Sally Wiggin and philanthropist Rachel Mellon Walton.

 Originally situated in a small storefront in the Pittsburgh area, Berliner and Steytler founded the center to be a safe environment for women to meet after discovering the staggering prevalence of domestic violence committed against women in the United States.

 Today, the Women's Center & Shelter is a resource for around 7,200 individuals per year; seeking refuge from domestic violence.
 The organization has resources available for women, men, gender non-conforming individuals, and children who have suffered abuse and is also positioned to provide a safe haven for individuals to heal from their trauma.
 The center is a resource for providing step-by-step legal guidance, dispute resolution, counseling, child-care, and child violence alternative programs.